-- a) a condensed statement of financial position; - b) a condensed statement of comprehensive income; - c) a condensed statement of changes in equity showing either: - i. all changes in equity; or - ii. changes in equity other than those arising from capital transactions with owners and distributions to owners; - d) a condensed statement of cash flows; and - e) selected explanatory notes. - 15.
+- a) a condensed statement of financial position; - b) a condensed statement or condensed statements of profit or loss and other comprehensive income; - c) a condensed statement of changes in equity; - d) a condensed cash flow statement; and - e) selected explanatory notes. - 15.
 Form and Content of Interim Financial Reports AASB 134 paragraph 9 states:

-"If an entity publishes a complete financial report as its interim financial report, the form and content of that report shall conform to the requirements of AASB 101 for a financial report".
+"If an entity publishes a complete set of financial statements in its interim financial report, the form and content of those statements shall conform to the requirements of AASB 101 for a complete set of financial statements".